 Classroom size mandate.
 Support legislation that creates flexibility for school districts in the requirement that grades K through 4 be comprised of no more than 23 students to one teacher, allowing school districts to use the 23:1 mandate as a district average.

 Communities In schools.
-Support the Communities in Schools Programs in Texas, a dropout prevention or organization which focuses on helping young people to successfully learn, stay in school, and prepare for life.
+Support the Communities in Schools Programs in Texas, a dropout prevention organization which focuses on helping young people to successfully learn, stay in school, and prepare for life.

 Dropout prevention.
 Support measures that financially reward campuses for retaining students beyond the ninth grade.